 Now, just store the five offered dessert recipes in your mind, and you can make your whole family excited with the yummy homestyle Norwegian desserts you bring them!

-If you are a big fan of coconut, you will not go wrong with this recipe!
+If you are a big fan of coconut, you can’t go wrong with this tasty Norwegian dessert recipe!
 The ball-shaped bread topped with toasted shredded coconut, vanilla icing, and vanilla pudding will definitely blow your mind!